abhijitganeshshinde/MERN-with-Microservices/README.md

     - Jenkins triggers CI/CD jobs on new commits, building and pushing Docker images to ECR.
     - Kubernetes (EKS) deploys the MERN application using Helm charts.
     - CloudWatch monitors performance metrics and sets alarms for critical thresholds.

-    #### Note:

-    For a more detailed architecture diagram and deployment process, refer to our [documentation folder](path/to/documentation) in the repository.

 ## Additional Notes